The largest, farthest-inland freshwater port.

 While containers are not routinely handled in large volumes at Duluth-Superior terminals, the Port looks forward to new cargo transport opportunities as markets develop along the GLSLS for slab steel, renewable energy products, containerization, and other short sea shipping options.
-Contact the Port Authority's trade development director for more information.
+Contact the Port Authority's Director of Business Development for more information.

 For a map and descriptions of all port facilities, click here.